 - Glenn Marshall, the former leader of the Mashpee Wampanoag tribe for a campaign finance scheme connected to disgraced lobbyist Jack Abramoff;

-- Robert Mardirosian, the lawyer who sought for over twenty-five years to fence paintings from one of the largest art heists in U.S. history;
+- Robert Mardirosian: the lawyer who sought for over twenty-five years to sell paintings from one of the largest art heists in U.S. history;

-- Oil giant ExxonMobil for an oil spill in Boston Harbor;
+- ExxonMobil: prosecution of the oil giant for an oil spill in Boston harbor.